 Esophageal intubations — Between 0.5 and 6 percent of prehospital intubations are esophageal due to airway difficulty or displacement during transport.
 Verify the position of all endotracheal tubes either by direct visualization or use of an end-tidal carbon dioxide (ETCO2) detector.
 (See "Prehospital care of the adult trauma patient", section on 'Airway support'.)

 Hemorrhagic shock — Approximately 30 percent of the circulating blood volume may be lost before the onset of hypotension .
 A transient response to one or more fluid boluses means the patient likely has ongoing hemorrhage and is in a persistent state of shock.
 A high index of suspicion should be maintained and an aggressive search for the source of ongoing hemorrhage is warranted.
-(See "Initial evaluation and management of shock in adult trauma".)
+(See "Initial evaluation of shock in the adult trauma patient and management of NON-hemorrhagic shock".)

 Cardiac tamponade — Assume that elevated jugular venous pressure (JVP) in a trauma patient is caused by pericardial tamponade.
 However, hypovolemic patients with tamponade may not have elevated JVP.
 Perform the FAST exam early in the circulation evaluation of the unstable patient and begin by looking at the heart.
 (See "Cardiac tamponade".)